kihuni/Hngstage0/README.md

 ## Deployment

-This project is deployed on Railway.
-You can access the live API at `https://hng-stage0-production.up.railway.app/api/`
+This project is deployed on Pythonanywhere.
+You can access the live API at `(https://kihuni.pythonanywhere.com/api/)`

 ## HNG Python Developers

-Looking to hire skilled Python developers?
-Check out [HNG's Python Developer Talent Pool](https://hng.tech/hire/python-developers) for vetted candidates.
+Would you be interested in hiring skilled Python developers?
+For vetted candidates, check out [HNG's Python Developer Talent Pool](https://hng.tech/hire/python-developers).